SirRagnar/docker-sqlplus/README.md

 In order to avoid the presence of password in your history commands i've intentionally omitted the password param so you will be prompted for it by sqlplus.

 ### Locale and language settings
-I this version has NLS_LANG set to `SPANISH_SPAIN.WE8MSWIN1252` and session timezone to `Europe/Madrid`.
+This version has NLS_LANG setted to `SPANISH_SPAIN.WE8MSWIN1252` and session timezone to `Europe/Madrid`.